pardeep-busibud/Pagination-SearchLibrary/docs/readme.md

 ## Known Issues
 	In the search field, we do not get any results if we enter an email address.
 We need to configure pagination library and search library in such a way that it helps us search using the email address as well.

+## Solution Done
+	Search modified to include either a username or a full email address.
+Though there are many ways to get to the solution, I tried to do minimal changes to the original codeg.